 Matt Eggleton (Eggleton Performance Coaching)All plans by this Coach

 This plan is protected by our Refund Policy and may, with the author's approval, be exchanged for a plan of equal value from the same author.Still have questions about this plan?

 This plan is built for the "Weekend Warrior" that can schedule 7 to 10.5 hours of training per week (over 5 days per week) in preparation for a 50-mile gravel bike race.
-It's based on several other coaches' plans, but all workouts are built in TP as Matt's interpretation of the intent of the workouts with Matt's approach to interval workout construction and timing.
+It's based on proven methods of progressive overload and periodization.

 For athletes working Monday through Friday, begin this plan on a Monday (Fridays are Rest Days, and the long rides will be on Saturdays and Sundays).
 For athletes with other work schedules, it may work best for you to begin the plan on another day of the week.

 This plan presumes athlete already maintains a good degree of fitness and has been building base hours/miles over the prior weeks.

 Gravel racing is a test of being uncomfortable.
 It's that simple.
 This block of training prepares the athlete to become used to being uncomfortable.
 Of course, the goal isn't to simply harden you up.
 Sweet Spot intervals maximize body adaptation by building muscular endurance without going over the edge deep into Zone 4 (Threshold) where you need a more lengthy recovery.